with Modern Values

 3 Year Bar

-If the undocumented alien has been living in the U.S. illegally for a period of 1 year, they may be subjected to a 3 year waiting period before being eligible to apply for readmission into the U.S. This constitutes a 3 year bar.
+If an individual has being living without lawful status in the United States for a period of 1 year, they may be subjected to a 3 year waiting period before being eligible to apply for readmission into the U.S. This constitutes a 3 year bar.

 10 Year Bar